-Day• # brecases the factors is itself increasing each day, which means we are still in Day1 100 exponential phase.
+Day• # brecases the model of th Day1 100 exponential phase.
 Day2 1fithe growthofactor = 1, then the number of cases is growing at a constant rate (same amount each day).
-Day3 130 is the niddle of the pogistic Curve (more on that soon) ake the number of new cases from one day are the num ber of case s in Can ada with the calc ulat ed gro wth fact ors:
+Day3 130 is the nyiddle of the pogistic Curve (more on that soon) ake the number of new cases from one day are the num ber of case s in Can ada with the calc ulat ed gro wth fact ors: